dgamboa/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional class?
+A stateful class has a slice of application state while a purely functional class displays components.
+The components displayed by functional classes sometimes carry data that is preserved in state elsewhere in the application (i.e. in a stateful class or stateful functional component).
+The primary difference between stateful functional components and stateful classes is the way the handle the React lifecycle.
+Stateful functional components use hooks while stateful classes use a constructor and lifecycle methods like `componentDidMount` or `componentDidUpdate`.
+Classes also require an explicit call to the render method and cannot use hooks.
+A rule of thumb is to use class components for "heavy" components.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+`componentWillMount` is called just before mounting while `componentWillUpdate` is called just before rendering when new props or state are received by the component.
+Both of these have been deprecated and the React docs encourage developers to use `componentDidMount` and `componentDidUpdate` instead.

 3. Define stateful logic.
+Stateful logic refers to logical operations built into React components.
+This can be setting or updating state, handling changes or events via helper functions and logical filters to determine the component's behavior.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+The three steps are Arrange, Act, Assert.
+First, we arrange the test by defining the elements we're testing (e.g. input fields) or the ones we need to run the test (e.g. button).
+Second, we act by performing the operation whose result we want to test (e.g. clicking the button).
+Finally, we assert that our expected result occurred and is now displayed by our application (e.g. the button was submitted and the resulting success message is displayed).
+This last step results in a passing test if the application is in fact performing in accordance with our expected behavior.
+A fourth step that is often useful is to deliberately assert the opposite of our test to make sure it fails.
+That way we can ensure we're not getting a false positive in a passing test.